Returns a row for each table object, currently only with sys.objects.type = U.

 A text description of the lock_escalation option for the table.
 Possible values are: TABLE, AUTO, and DISABLE.

-The visibility of the metadata in catalog views is limited to securables that a user either owns or on which the user has been granted some permission.
+In SQL Server 2005 and later versions, the visibility of the metadata in catalog views is limited to securables that a user either owns or on which the user has been granted some permission.
 For more information, see Metadata Visibility Configuration.